Skip to main content

 Full course description for Public Relations Principles

-Full course description for Issues in Marketing
+Full course description for Advanced Digital Marketing Analytics

-+ College of Management Capstone Course (4 credits)
++ College of Business and Management Capstone (4 credits)

 This advanced course uses the case study approach to develop systems and techniques for analyzing the internal strengths and weaknesses of diverse organizations and the external environments in which they operate.
 Students craft strategies and develop implementation plans that apply organizational resources to opportunities and threats in its external environment.
 This course should be taken during the last semester of a student's program.